tsetsefly/42-fdf/README.md

 // later in a loop: malloc'ing for columns in the array of map points super_struct->map[i] = (t_pt *)malloc(sizeof(t_pt) * (super_struct->cols));
 ```
-Assigning initial values to the map
+Assigning original values to the map
 ```c
 // file_handling.c --> parse_file
 // inside the same loop as above